Are Fairies Real? Well !!!, we can't prove it scientifically.

 Are Fairies Real?
 They go by many names, faeries, fey, fay, fae, elf, pixie; or collectively called, good folk, wee folk, people of peace, and other euphemisms.
 The name was given to a type of mythological being or legendary creature.
 These mythological creatures included a form of nature spirit.
 Does a real fairy exist?

 These are difficult times for the spirits that guard our gardens and plants.
 Humans destroy our woodlands and meadows to build large homes and shopping malls.
-The next time you are in a garden or meadow among the beautiful flowers with their wonderful fragrance, look at the colors of the flowers, and smell their perfume.
+The next time you are in a garden or meadow, enjoy the beautiful flowers with their wonderful fragrance.
 The garden or meadow with its natural beauty is the chosen place for fairies to live.
 They live in and under a loved, nurtured and well-maintained garden.

 Fairies usually come out to play at sunrise and or sunset or later at night.
 You might see a magic fairy circle, which is ringed by mushrooms in rainbow colors.
 Folklore states that fairies must know that you believe in fairies and their magic before they are willing to show themselves.
 If you are motionless and whisper to them in a sing-song voice, they might appear to you as they are very shy.
 They like playing fairy games, singing and dancing.